A topic from the subject of Biochemistry in Chemistry.

 2. Use the ball and stick models to represent the atoms in the molecule.

-3. Connect the atoms together using the tape.
+3. Connect the atoms together using the tape, ensuring the correct bonding angles and lengths are approximated.

-4. Use the scissors to cut the tape to the appropriate lengths.
+4. Use the scissors to trim the tape to appropriate lengths, representing the bond lengths.

 Significance: